theharrychen/TankRoyale/README.md

    ![image](https://user-images.githubusercontent.com/45050947/53205831-aea34380-35ec-11e9-8639-fda12dbf2fd5.png)

 # Controls
   The controls for this program are done through user input into the console using a set command list.
-After each input is given the games map will redraw itself to match the users input and the console will then prompt the user for another input.
+After each input is given the game's map will redraw itself to match the users input.
+The console will then prompt the user for another input.
 This repeats until the game ends.
   ## Command list:
   _Movement_    | _Shooting_
   ------------- | -------------